-In this trip report I review Condor B767-300ER Business Class from Frankfurt (Germany) to Mahe (Seychelles).
+This trip report reviews Condor B767-300ER Business Class from Frankfurt (Germany) to Mahe (Seychelles).
 For those who have not heard of Condor Airlines, Condor Flugdienst GmbH, branded as Condor, is a German leisure airline based in Frankfurt.
-It operates scheduled flights to leisure destinations in the Mediterranean, Asia, Africa, North America, South America and the Caribbean.
-This was my first flight in on Condor and you can read about my second flight in my Condor Business Class Flight reviews.
+It operates scheduled flights to leisure destinations in the Mediterranean, Asia, Africa, North America, South America, and the Caribbean.
+This was our first flight in Condor and you can read about the second flight in our Condor Business Class Flight reviews.

-On October 22nd 2016, I flew Business Class in a Boeing 767-300ER of Condor Flugdienst from Frankfurt International Airport (FRA) in Germany to Seychelles International Airport (SEZ) in the Seychelles.
-Condor is Germany’s third largest airline based on fleet size and passengers flown.
-It is a subsidiary of the British Thomas Cook Group, but still partners with its former parent Lufthansa through the use of the Lufthansa Group’s Miles & More program (the flight earned me 3000 miles) and its business lounges at Frankfurt Airport.
-Since Condor has a reputation for offering European holiday makers inexpensive vacation packages to long-haul destinations, I did not expect a lot.
-But I was pleasantly surprised by the overall experience, especially the food, which was among the best I ever had in a plane.
+On October 22nd, 2016, I flew Business Class in a Boeing 767-300ER of Condor Flugdienst from Frankfurt International Airport (FRA) in Germany to Seychelles International Airport (SEZ) in the Seychelles.
+Condor is Germany’s third-largest airline based on fleet size and passengers flown.
+It is a subsidiary of the British Thomas Cook Group but still partners with its former parent Lufthansa through the Lufthansa Group’s Miles & More program (the flight earned me 3000 miles) and its business lounges at Frankfurt Airport.
+Since Condor has a reputation for offering European holidaymakers inexpensive vacation packages to long-haul destinations, I did not expect a lot.
+But I was pleasantly surprised by the overall experience, especially the food, which was among the best I ever had on a plane.

-Condor does not have its own lounge at Frankfurt International Airport but its Business Class passengers have access to the business lounges of its former parent Lufthansa.
+Condor does not have its own lounge at Frankfurt International Airport, but its Business Class passengers have access to its former parent, Lufthansa’s business lounges.
 Lufthansa has more than 10 lounges at its hub.
-You can read my review for the Lufthansa Busines lounge near gate B24 in Terminal 1 (non-Schengen area), which is close to the Condor boarding gates.
+You can read our review for the Lufthansa Busines lounge near gate B24 in Terminal 1 (non-Schengen area), which is close to the Condor boarding gates.

 Condor Boeing B767 Business Class Cabin

 No matter what version you fly in, the Business Class seats in Condor’s B767s are always located in one single cabin in the front of the plane.
-Although they don’t have the youngest fleet in the industry, Condor completed a fleet-wide refurbishment of its Business Class cabins a couple of years ago and it shows: the B767 Business Class was bright, airy and modern.
+Although they don’t have the youngest fleet in the industry, Condor completed a fleet-wide refurbishment of its Business Class cabins a couple of years ago, and it shows: the B767 Business Class was bright, airy, and modern.
 During the retrofit, the cabins were equipped with LED mood lighting, which is similar to what you experience on modern planes such as the B787 and A350.
-It create nice effects in a wide range of colours.
+It creates nice effects in a wide range of colors.

-The seats, placed in 2-2-2 seat configuration all face forward.
-All seats offer aisle access, except for the window seats where you will have to crawl over the legs of your neighbour if you want to reach the aisle.
+The seats, placed in 2-2-2 seat configuration, all face forward.
+All seats offer aisle access, except for the window seats where you will have to crawl over your neighbor’s legs if you want to reach the aisle.
 See seat map of Condor’s B767.

 The Best Business Class Seat On Condor Planes

 Although comfortable, the Business Class seats on Condor’s B767 represent a dated product.
-While many airlines now offer flatbeds, Condor opts for angled lie-flat seats with a 170 degree incline.
-This is probably due to the fact that Condor mainly caters to holiday destinations and therefore somewhat lacks steep competitions from other airlines, hence allowing them to maintain a somewhat inferior Business Class seat product.
+While many airlines now offer flatbeds, Condor opts for angled lie-flat seats with a 170-degree incline.
+This is probably because Condor mainly caters to holiday destinations and therefore somewhat lacks steep competition from other airlines, hence allowing them to maintain a somewhat inferior Business Class seat product.

 The seat has a 152 cm (60 inch) pitch and is 48 cm (19 inch) wide.
-The seat layout is quite simple, with the seat and entertainment system controls located in one arm rest, while the moderately sized tray table is located in the other arm rest and needs to be pulled out for any use.
-In front of the seat is the entertainment screen which offers around 30 movies, 50 TV series and documentaries, and a good selection of music.
+The seat layout is quite simple, with the seat and entertainment system controls located in one armrest, while the moderately sized tray table is located in the other armrest and needs to be pulled out for any use.
+In front of the seat is the entertainment screen, which offers around 30 movies, 50 TV series and documentaries, and a good music selection.
 There was storage space on top of the screen and a large compartment below for your feet.
 If you wish to use your own electronic devices rather than the seat built-in complete system, the seat has USB ports and electrical outlets.

-With a press of the button, the seat reclines to an angle of 170 degrees, hereby creating a bed of 180 cm (70 inch) long, whereby your legs disappear in the box below the entertainment screen.
+With a press of the button, the seat reclines to an angle of 170 degrees, thereby creating a bed of 180 cm (70 inch) long, whereby your legs disappear into the box below the entertainment screen.

-All seats in the cabin, except for the first and last row, are quiet good, especially for couples.
+Except for the first and last row, all seats in the cabin are quite good, especially for couples.
 Make sure to prebook your seat online since Condor flights are often fully packed.

-Window seats don’t offer direct aisle access and passengers seated in the first row may be bothered by the noise of the galley and passengers going to or returning from the lavatories.
+Window seats don’t offer direct aisle access, and passengers seated in the first row may be bothered by the galley’s noise and passengers going to or returning from the lavatories.
 I suggest avoiding the last row of Business Class, which is close to Premium Economy bassinet seats.
 Window seats in the last row are missing a window.